Maxximo88/Deepin_Linux/README.md

 # Deepin_Linux
 This is my personal folder for Deepin Scripts
+I'm Massimo, and you know..I'm not a Dev, so please help me to improve my work!

 I made two different script:
 - "Deepin force local mirror.sh": this is a simple script that allow international users to force Deepin to use a local server;